 Stay Work Play, New Hampshire Public Radio and the New Hampshire Charitable Foundation have a mutual interest in encouraging the growth of future community leaders and the next generation of individuals who will foster social capital and lead a strong New Hampshire into a global world.
 To promote the importance of this next generation of civic leadership NHPR and the NH Charitable Foundation joined together in 2011 and 2012 to present the Next Gen Civic Leadership Award.
-In 2013, when forming a partnership with NHPR, Stay Work Play incorporated the (now) Civic Leader of the Year award into their annual Rising Stars Awards.
+In 2013, when forming a partnership with NHPR, Stay Work Play incorporated the (present day) Civic Leader of the Year award into the annual Rising Stars Awards.

 Arnold Mikolo of Manchester

 Arnold Mikolo is a team leader with the Manchester Immigration Integration Initiative, also known as Welcoming Manchester.
 His involvement with two other nonprofit organizations, the New American Africans and the Congolese Community of New Hampshire, has showcased his passion for building an immigrant-friendly community within the Queen City.
 During the judging process, it was recognized that Arnold’s work with these organizations has influenced change for those that are new to the community – allowing those that are new to the area to have a voice when it is needed most.
 As his nominator said, Arnold has a “servant’s heart and a strategist’s mind” and he is someone that is “humble, curious, and always seeking ways to improve his knowledge and his efforts.”